PaddlePaddle/Paddle/doc/design/regularization.md

 # Regularization in PaddlePaddle

 ## Introduction to Regularization
 A central problem in machine learning is how to design an algorithm that will perform well not just on the training data, but also on new data.
-A frequently faced problem in machine learning is the problem of **overfitting**, where the model dopes not make reliable predictions on new unseen data. **Regularization** is the process of introducing additional information in order to prevent overfitting.
+A frequently faced problem is the problem of **overfitting**, where the model does not make reliable predictions on new unseen data. **Regularization** is the process of introducing additional information in order to prevent overfitting.
 This is usually done by adding extra penalties to the loss function that restricts the parameter spaces that an optimization algorithm can explore.

 ### Parameter Norm Penalties
 Most common regularization approaches in deep learning are based on limiting the capacity of the models by adding a parameter norm penalty to the objective function `J`.
 This is given as follows: